/

 Before you sign up, it is worth being clear about what the higher monthly price does and does not buy you.
 BT is strong on reliability, but the contract terms and upsell structure are still very BT.

-Annual price rises: If your product was bought on or after 10 April 2024, BT says broadband plans rise by £4 per month each 31 March.
-If you are on older or out of contract terms, read the notice carefully because BT says some customers are being moved onto the pounds and pence model in 2026.
+Annual price rises: If your product was bought on or after 10 April 2024, BT says broadband plans rise by £4 per month each 31 March while you are inside your minimum term.
+After the minimum term, BT's current price-change wording can move the annual increase date to March for out of contract plans, so check your own price-change notice rather than relying on a generic estimate.

 Commitment: You are usually locked in for 24 months.
 Leaving early can still mean exit fees, even though switching at the end of your term is easier now under Ofcom's One Touch Switch process, where the new provider usually handles the move for you.